nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

 The function Add takes in 5 compulsory fields (Doctor ID, Appointment ID, Patient's Name, Gender, Date) to create the DoctorAppointment Object to be added.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
-A DoctorAppointmentAdd Command object is created and executed to create the DoctorAppointment Object to be added.
+A DoctorAppointmentAddCommand object is created and executed to create the DoctorAppointment Object to be added.

 Invalid Input includes: